Finding Extreme ValuesIn Exercises 1–10, find the extreme values ... | Channels for Pearson+

 1

-Evaluate the second derivative \( y'' = 6x \) to determine the concavity at each critical point.
-Substitute each critical point into the second derivative to determine if it is a local minimum or maximum.
+Calculate the discriminant \( b^2 - 4ac \) to determine the nature of the roots.
+If the discriminant is positive, there are two distinct real roots, which are the critical points.

-Finally, evaluate the original function \( y = x^3 - 2x + 4 \) at the critical points and endpoints of the domain (if any) to find the absolute extreme values.
-Compare these values to determine the absolute maximum and minimum.
+Evaluate the second derivative \( y'' = 6x + 2 \) at each critical point to determine the concavity and identify whether each critical point is a local maximum, local minimum, or a point of inflection.

 Verified video answer for a similar problem: